human-language/www/src/content/docs/intro.md

 ## Implementation Note

 Human is experimental.
-The language spec is stable, but we're building tooling:
+The language spec is stable.
+The tooling is built and working:

-- Hand-written lexer for tokens
+- Hand-written lexer (`human-lexer`)
-- Recursive descent parser
+- Recursive descent parser (`human-parser`)
-- Direct parse to typed structures
-- Simple error messages with line numbers
+- Import resolver with circular-dependency detection (`human-resolver`)
+- Multi-format compiler (`human-compiler`) -- outputs prompt, JSON, YAML, TOML, TXT, HMN
+- CLI (`hmn`) with `validate`, `compile`, and `fmt` commands
+- VS Code extension with syntax highlighting and on-save diagnostics
+- Tree-sitter grammar for editor integrations

 You don't need our tools to use Human.
 It's just text.
 But tools make it better.